Potential Cybersecurity Threats and the Ways to Avoid Them

 One of the most common ways ransomware spreads is through phishing emails or malicious websites.
 This attack is known as a “drive-by download,” as it occurs without the user’s knowledge or permission.
 The malicious code can also be unknowingly downloaded from an unsecured network or fake advertisement.

 The best way to protect yourself from ransomware is to practice safe browsing habits and ensure your device runs the latest security software.
 You should also regularly back up your data and store it in an external drive or cloud storage service to easily recover it if necessary.
+You might need to hire a Ransomware Recovery company as well, especially if you are a business and you have encrypted files.

 Also, never open suspicious emails or attachments; ensure you only download files from trusted sources.